 “The Honeymoon Killers (1970) Movie Review” endnotes

 After their arrest for a series of crimes/murders between 1947 and 1949, Martha Beck and Raymond Fernandez became known in the tabloidized American media as “The Lonely Hearts Killers.”

 The couple was executed in the electric chair in March 1951 at Sing Sing in New York.

 The Honeymoon Killers movie credits via the American Film Institute (AFI) Catalog website.

 Shirley Stoler and Tony Lo Bianco The Honeymoon Killers movie image: Cinerama Releasing.

-“The Honeymoon Killers Movie (1970): Perverse Liaisons + Grisly Murders” last updated in October 2021.
+“The Honeymoon Killers (1970) Movie Review: Leonard Kastle Showcases Perverse Liaisons + Grisly Murders” last updated in December 2022.